nev-awaken/random-user-info-app/README.md

 # Full Stack Web App: Random User Info

 This is a full stack web application that displays random user information retrieved from a PostgreSQL database.
-The backend is developed using R with the Ambiorix framework, while the frontend is built with React.
+The backend is developed using R with the Ambiorix ([web framework](https://ambiorix.dev/)), while the frontend is built with React.

 ## Overview